lisaankerrasch/lisaankerrasch/README.md

 ### Hello 👋

- :pencil2: I am a front-end developer, recently graduated from Noroff
+ :pencil2: I am a front-end developer, soon to graduate from Noroff

  :computer: I will start back-end education on Noroff this fall